Harvest: 2007 Menghai, Yunnan

 Notes from our Chief Tea Officer:

 This is a great find by David (our sourcing officer in China), as we rarely see aged shou puerh cakes that are 100g.
-Elephant Hill is actually the name of the tea factory, it is known to make authentic "Menghai" flavour (勐海味) puerh.
+Elephant Hill is actually the name of the tea factory, it is known to make authentic "Menghai taste" (勐海味) puerh.

-Flavour wise, Elephant Hill has a slight rice like fragrance, combines with the thick and smooth month feel, which reminds me of Cantonese plain congee.
+Elephant Hill has a slight rice like fragrance, combines with the thick and smooth month feel, sort of tastes like plain rice porridge that is simmered for hours (Cantonese Congee).
 Its Cha Qi is calm and warming, makes it a great evening tea for the colder months.